Pre-Columbian Antigua and Barbuda: Architecture

 With the arrival of the Arawaks, the first houses and villages were built to tend to their cassava crops.
 Missionaries and historians have noted that the homes were about 12 feet across and 25 feet high, with a tall central post holding up the roof.
 The height was used to make rainwater quickly run off the roof.
 On the top of the roof, a rock was balanced, which was believed to bring good luck to the inhabitants of the house.
 Hammocks were also hung from the central post of the home to the round surrounding wall.

 Society

 The Arawakans worshipped three gods, Yocahu, Atabeyra, and Opiyel Wa'obiran.
 Yocahu was believed to be the supreme god, Atabeyra the goddess of fertility and childbirth, and Opiyel Wa'obiran took the form of a dog and was the guardian of the spirits of the dead.
 Sprits were believed to live in zemis (or zemies), images that were made of cotton, coral, stones, shells, and other materials.
 Shamans were medicine men and "priests", who were believed to be able to influence powerful sprits.
 The villages were administered by elders or chiefs.
 About 125 prehistoric villages have been identified by archaeologists as of 2022.
 Narcotics and incense burners were heavily used.

 Petrogylphs were believed to be protection from evil spirits.
 The only known petroglyphs in the country are located in Indian Cave, Barbuda.

+Language

+The language spoken by the Archaic cultures is unknown.
+Their successors, the eastern Taíno (more broadly referred to as the Arawak) spoke the eastern dialect of the Taíno language.
+The Kalinago spoke the Kalinago language.
+It is likely that towards the end of the period of indigenous settlement on the island, women would speak Taíno and men Kalinago even though they were one homogenous ethnic group: a form of diglossia also seen in the Garifuna language.